 Shasta Regional Medical Center has been certified by The Joint Commission as an advanced primary stroke center, for over 10 years and was the first in the North State to receive this designation.
 Our dedicated Neurosciences unit is staffed by nationally certified physicians, registered nurses, and clinical staff specializing in stroke, spinal surgery, and seizure disorders.

 The Stroke Center offers comprehensive treatment for stroke patients.
 Services range from diagnosis to caring for patients affected by stroke.
-Beginning with an immediate evaluation and screening by a rapid response stroke team, specialized nurses, physicians and therapist work together to provide high-quality care throughout hospitalization to discharge.
+Beginning with an immediate evaluation and screening by a rapid response stroke team, specialized nurses, physicians, and therapists work together to provide high-quality care from hospitalization to discharge.

 For further information, contact us at 530-244-5400